masich/DataB/README.md

 public Person() {}
 ```

-After that we can add additional fields to the Person class.
-Lets
+After that, we can add additional fields to the Person class.
+Let's
-define such fields as person's name and phone number.
-We can also say that every person has unique phone number and it's a good idea
-to define it as a primary key for our table.
+define such fields as a person's name and phone number.
+Every person has a unique phone number, and it's a good idea to describe it as a primary key for our table.

 ```java
 //Name of the column in a database that will be related to this field